UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Activated carbon uses millions of microscopic pores to create a massive surface area that traps contaminants and cleans water.

-The “carbon” in your water filter is usually charcoal derived from organic materials like coconut shells, wood, or coal.
-However, you can’t just grind up a barbecue briquette and expect it to clean your water.
-To become “activated,” this carbon undergoes a special treatment process using extreme heat or oxygen.
-This process blasts open the structure of the carbon, creating millions of microscopic pores and crannies.
+The “carbon” inside your water filter usually comes from organic materials like coconut shells, wood, or coal.
+However, you can’t just grind up a standard barbecue briquette and expect it to clean your home’s water supply.
+Manufacturers put this raw material through a specialized treatment process using extreme heat or oxygen to become “activated.”
+This intense activation blasts open the material, creating a highly porous structure filled with millions of microscopic nooks and crannies.

-The result is a material with a staggering amount of surface area.
-In fact, just one gram of activated carbon, roughly the size of a fingernail, has a surface area equivalent to a football field.
-This massive internal network provides plenty of space for contaminants to get trapped, making it an incredibly powerful tool for improving home water quality.
+The result of this activation is a material with a staggering amount of surface area.
+In fact, just one gram of activated carbon — roughly the size of a fingernail — has a surface area equivalent to an entire football field.
+This massive internal network provides plenty of space to trap contaminants before they ever reach your glass.

 Diagram comparing absorption (like a sponge) and adsorption (like a magnet) in water filtration.